geomagpy/MARTAS/README.md

         (martas)$ pip install martas-2.x.x.tar.gz

+Installation was successfully tested on Ubuntu 20.04, 22.04, 24.04, Debian 13 "Trixie" (also on Raspberry Pi 5, Zero W2
+hardwares).
-If you face problems when installing martas within a python environment you can also switch to system python without significant problems.
-Please follow the instructions in section [10.1.1](#1011-installing-martas-with-system-python).
+If you face **problems** when installing MARTAS please checkout the following points:
+- installation on Beaglebone Black C3: Please follow the instructions in section [10.1.1](#1011-installing-martas-with-system-python).
+- installation issues with llvmlite python package or any other python packages.
+Either try the instructions of section [10.1.2](#1012-martas-on-raspberry-zero-rp5) or request a minimal package (pMARTAS acquisition only) from the authors.
+- you might want to look at section [10.1.5](#1015-installation-problems-and-their-solutions) where we collect further issues plus solutions
+- write an issue describing your hardware and operating system plus error report.

 ### 2.3 Configure MQTT